iAndrewChan/personal_profile/atmo.md

 Working at Atmo will give me the opportunity help clients with their operations and health & safety through data-driven technology.
 Futhermore it will help me with gaining more commercial data science and software development experience.

-Thank you for reading this covering letter,
-I look forward to hearing from you.
+Thank you for reading this covering letter, and I look forward to hearing from you.

+Yours sincerely,
+Andrew